 Figure 8: Azure Certification 70-532 – Load the template file to be deployed

 - If everything went well and deployment will be success otherwise it will fail with error.
 In our case we have faced following three errors.
-Soon we will post all the fixes for the following issues.
+So I have written following articles for the fixes of the following issues.